SueMottet/Pewlett-Hackard-Analysis/README.md

   ![unique_titles table data image](/Data/unique_titles.png)

 * The retiring titles results are saved to the retiring_titles.csv file included in the Data folder in the repository.
-* A sample of the retirement_info table output is shown here:
+* A sample of the retiring_titles table output is shown here:

   ![retiring_titles table data image](/Data/retiring_titles.png)